ExampleTeam2/lost-and-found/Tasks.md

 - [ ] Get Data insights from images #DataUnderstanding
 - [ ] Map coordinates to real coordinates #DataPreparation
 - [ ] Map coordinates to countries #DataPreparation
-- [ ] Resize images to usable datatype and filesizes #DataPreparation
 - [ ] Do some research about CNN or other networks which can handle images #Modeling